 Option 4: Request a Manual Retirement Estimate

-You can request a manual retirement estimate by either logging into your ACERA account and clicking on Web Forms, or by returning a completed Retirement Estimate Request form to ACERA’s offices.
+You can request a manual retirement estimate by completing the Retirement Estimate Request form.
 Due to limited staff resources, manual estimates may take up to 90 days to complete.

 Step 2: Understand Your Future Retirement Income